hosh/rlet/README.md

         let(:id) { params[:id] }
       end
     end

+Normally, you want to expose the methods as public methods.
+Sometimes, you want to use protected methods.
+You can do so with `letp`:

+    class ContactsController
+      include Let
+      include RestfulResource

+      letp(:model) { Contact }

+      def show
+        respond_with resource
+      end
+    end

+    module RestfulResource
+      extend Concern

+      included do
+        letp(:resource) { model.find(id) }
+        letp(:id) { params[:id] }
+      end
+    end

+This is useful for Rails installation that still have dynamically inferred routes.

 Concern is embedded from ActiveSupport.
 If ActiveSupport::Concern is loaded, it will use that.
 This allows one to use concerns without having ActiveSupport as a dependency.